dromara/easy-es/README.md

 > This showcase is just a small part of Easy-Es features.
 If you want to learn more, please refer to the [documentation](https://www.yuque.com/laohan-14b9d/tald79/qf7ns2).

+## SUPPORT

+In the early stage of project promotion, I hope everyone can give a little bit of three links: ⭐Star, 👀Watch, fork📌, support the spirit of open source, let more people see and use this project, thank you very much!

 ## Syntax comparison with MySQL
 |  MySQL   | Easy-Es  |
 |  ----  | ----  |